fschutt/rust-fontconfig/README.md

 Pure-Rust rewrite of the Linux fontconfig library (no system dependencies) - using allsorts as a font parser to support `.woff`, `.woff2`, `.ttc`, `.otf` and `.ttf`

-**NOTE**: Also works on Windows and macOS - without external dependencies!
+**NOTE**: Also works on Windows, macOS and WASM - without external dependencies!

 ## Motivation